lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 Usage
 ------
 The tab :guilabel:`Widget Style` changes the way windows, buttons, and menus are drawn.
-To change the usage Qt widget will change the buttons and tooblbars look on lubuntu in Qt applications.
+To change the usage Qt widget will change the buttons and tooblbars look on Lubuntu in Qt applications.
 Check the checkbox :guilabel:`Set GTk themes` settings will apply native themes to GTk applications.
 The field for :guilabel:`GTK 2 Theme` will select a theme for GTK2 applications.
 The :guilabel:`GTK 3 Theme` field sets the theme with GTK3 applications.
 The checkbox :guilabel:`Activate on single click` has makes things you normally need two clicks for one click.

  .. image:: appearance.png